willymcallister/willymcallister.github.io/_articles/circuit-sandbox.md

 example: $1000$ can be entered as $1\text k$

-## Annotation
+## Labeling and annotation

+You can give a node a name by attaching the label part---the short straight line under the ground symbol.
+Double-click on the label and enter a node name.

-You can add text annotation to the circuit with the node label part (the short straight line underneath the ground symbol).
-Drag a node label anywhere on the schematic.
-Double-click and enter your text.
+You can add unattached text annotation to the circuit with the same label part.
+Place a node label anywhere on the schematic.
 It does not have to be connected to anything.

 ## On-screen controls